thato-c/congenial-octo-happiness/README.md

 2. Favorites and Wishlist

 3. Property Listing and Search & Filter
+- Min Price + Max Price
+- Location
+- No. of Bedrooms
+- No. of Bathrooms
+- No. of Parking Spaces
+- ERF Size

 4. Property Details Page and Interactive Map
++ Price
 - Location
 - Bedroom
 - Bathroom